JamFox/quartz.jamfox.dev/content/The Art of Loving.md

 > IS LOVE AN ART?
 Then it requires knowledge and effort.
 Or is love a pleasant sensation, which to experience is a matter of chance, something one "falls into" if one is lucky?

 Exacerbated by social media and apparent limitless "sea of fish".
 "There is always someone better!
 Never settle!
-Dump them at the first sign of any red flag" etc (also discussed in [[Why finding a partner is so hard in the internet age]]).
+Dump them at the first sign of any red flag" etc.

 > Confusion between the initial experience of "falling" in love, and the permanent state of being in love, or as we might better say, of "standing" in love.